Facebook Pages Manager MCP server

 Prerequisites

-• A Facebook Page and developer account
+• Facebook Page credentials (access token and page ID)

 git clone https://github.com/your-org/facebook-mcp-server.git